lborgman/mm4i/README.md

 Mindmaps in your web browser.
 So you can use it in your mobile phone.
 Or in your desktop computer.

 MM4I (Mindmaps 4 Internet) offers that.
-        No installation required.
-Since it is a web page.
+        No installation required - since it is a web page.
         You can start it here:

 <a href="https://lborgman.github.io/mm4i/mm4i.html">